Falcon Lake Incident: In popular culture

 In 2018, in commemoration of the event's 50th anniversary, the Royal Canadian Mint issued a $20 non-circulating silver coin featuring the incident as a part of its Canada's Unexplained Phenomena series of coins.
 The commemorative coin was illustrated by Joel Kimmel.
 In line with Michalak's claims, the coin glows in the dark with beams appearing to emanate from the craft's underside.
 It is the first coin of its type to feature glow-in-the-dark elements.
 On the front side, the coin depicts Queen Elizabeth II, while the back's illustration depicts Michalak's claim of falling to the ground from an exhaust blast in the Manitoba wilderness while a UFO hovers above him.
 Only 4,000 copies of the coin exist; they initially sold at the retail price of $129.95.

 Documents collected pertaining to the incident were donated to the University of Manitoba Archives in 2019, along with burned articles of clothing which Michalak had claimed came from the incident.

 Falcon Beach Ranch, a ranch operating nearby and owned by Devin and Kendra Imrie, who had inherited the land containing the alleged landing site, offers a "UFO Tour" for those wishing to visit the area.

-Investigation

-Following the publication of Michalak's ordeal, he was questioned by the RCMP, representatives of the Royal Canadian Air Force, and other representatives of government agencies, as well as various members of the public and media which were interested in hearing in Michalak's account.
-While initially dismissive, the search intensified with helicopters combing the area.
-Aiding in the investigation, various agencies including the Department of Health, Department of National Defence, joined with the RCMP and Royal Canadian Air Force (RCAF) in the search.
-American teams, including the Aerial Phenomena Research Organization and the United States Air Force (USAF), as a part of the Condon Committee, joined as well.
-Michalak was unable to assist in the initial search, having been so ill that he was unable to consume solid food.
-He was later able to assist with investigators as his health slowly recovered.

-Initial conclusions assumed that Michalak was hallucinating as a result of alcohol consumption.
-The investigation by the USAF ended in an inconclusive result, both the RCMP and Canadian Armed Forces reports on the incident similarly yielded inconclusive results.
-The RCMP report emphasized their inability to explain Michalak's physical effects, burns, and the burned circle of vegetation from the site.

-A substantial number of publications from the ensuing investigations exist on the public record.
-These include: RCMP and RCAF reports on the case held within the national archives, the USAF file on the incident, as well as the Mayo Clinic correspondence by physicians attending to Michalak.